 The Southern Ocean represents approximately 10% of the world’s oceans and it plays a pivotal role in oceanic primary production, exports nutrients and oxygen the world’s ocean and supports valuable biodiversity (Auger et al., 2021; Constable et al., 2014; Le Quéré et al., 2007; Van de Putte et al., 2021).
-However, the physical attributes the Southern Ocean, such as water temperature, CO2 sequestration, and ocean currents are changing (Constable et al., 2014; Van de Putte et al., 2021).
-The Conservation of Antarctic Marine Living Resources (CCAMLR), a leading management body for this region, have acknowledged the need to better incorporate the effects of climate change into decisions on resource, biodiversity, and ecosystem management in the Southern Ocean (Cresswell et al., 2021).
+Studies on the physical oceanography of the Southern Ocean have documented changes in temperature, CO2 sequestration, and even ocean currents (Constable et al., 2014; Van de Putte et al., 2021).
+The Commission for theConservation of Antarctic Marine Living Resources (CCAMLR), the management body for this region, has acknowledged the need to better incorporate the effects of climate change into decisions on resource, biodiversity, and ecosystem management in the Southern Ocean (Cresswell et al., 2021).
 The biodiversity of the Southern Ocean is unique and characterised by a high level of endemism in fish species (Constable et al., 2014).
-This is particularly driven by the sub-order Notothenioids, where 86% of species are endemic to this region (Eastman & McCune, 2000).
-This group of fishes is also the most abundant on the shelf regions of Antarctica and the Southern Ocean Island such as Heard and McDonald Islands.
-Both historical and predicted changes in Southern Ocean fish assemblages are mostly unknown.
-It is expected that the southward shifting ocean frontal systems is likely to have the largest influence on species distributions.
-However, interpretations of changes in distribution and abundance of fish communities need to be careful when incorporating the confounding effects of fishing and fisheries management.

-In the study we aimed to establish if the benthic fish community of the HIMI region of the Kerguelen Plateau has changed through time.
+This is particularly driven by the sub-order Notothenioids, of which 86%are endemic to this region (Eastman & McCune, 2000).
+This group of fishes is also the most abundant on the shelf regions of Antarctica and the sub-Antarctic islands such as Heard and McDonald Islands.
+Both historic and predicted changes in Southern Ocean fish assemblages are mostly unknown.
+It is expected that the southward shift in ocean frontal systems is likely to have the largest influence on species distributions.
+However, changes in distribution and abundance of fish communities are also affected by confounding effects of fishing (and associated management decisions), making interpretations difficult.
+In the study we aimed to establish if the benthic fish community of the HIMI region of the Kerguelen Plateau has changed since the beginning of regular sampling in Year …..
 We then relate any changes in prevalence and abundance of benthic fishes to environmental change, marine reserve zoning or changes to management or fishery practices.
 To achieve this, we use a joint species distribution modelling (JSDM) approach.
-We were able establish how much of the variation in each species prevalence and abundance is due to environmental filtering and random process, and how these vary across spatial and temporal scales.
-This joint species modelling approach provides assemblage level information on the impacts of climate change and fishing and will provide information to facilitate the ecosystem-based management requirements of CCAMLR.
+We were able establish how much of the variation in each species prevalence and abundance is due to environmental filtering and random processes, and how these vary across spatial and temporal scales.
+This joint species modelling approach provides assemblage level information on the impacts of climate change and fishing and will provide informationrelevant to the ecosystem-based management requirements of CCAMLR.
 The results from this study have the potential to be applied to other regions of the Southern Ocean and help better understand the implications of climate change, fisheries management, and conservation management at a much larger scale.